Edmund Blunden: Honours

-Blunden's public honours included the CBE, 1951; the Queen's gold medal for Poetry, 1956; the Royal Society of Literature's Benson Medal; the Order of the Rising Sun, 3rd Class (Japan), 1963; and honorary Mmembership of the Japan Academy.
+Blunden's public honours included the CBE, 1951; the Queen's gold medal for Poetry, 1956; the Royal Society of Literature's Benson Medal; the Order of the Rising Sun, 3rd Class (Japan), 1963; and honorary Membership of the Japan Academy.

 On 11 November 1985, Blunden was among 16 Great War poets commemorated on a slate stone unveiled in Poets' Corner in Westminster Abbey.
-The inscription on the stone was written by fellow World War I poet Wilfred Owen: "My subject is War, and the pity of War.
+The inscription on the stone was taken from Wilfred Owen's "Preface" to his poems and reads: "My subject is War, and the pity of War.
 The Poetry is in the pity."

 Works

-Blunden's output was prolific.
+Blunden's output was prolific, and he is one of the writers most quoted in The Great War and Modern Memory, Paul Fussell's classic 1975 work on the literature of World War I.

 To those who thought that he published too much, he quoted Walter de la Mare's observation that time was the poet's best editor.